Mission

 Clarence DeSchiffart

-Clarence is an Adjunct Professor at Acadia and has over 32 years in career counselling and development, RPL, and teaching.
+Clarence is an Adjunct Professor at Acadia and has over 32 years of experience in career counselling and development, RPL, and teaching.
 He retired from Nova Scotia Community College (NSCC) in 2018 after 29 years of service.
 Clarence and his former manager received the highest national recognition for their work - the Stu Conger Award for Leadership in Career Development and Counselling (2017) and the Life Time Achievement Award (2017) from the Nova Scotia Career Development Association.
-Clarence is passionate in helping people deepen their awareness of their own identity.
+Clarence is passionate about helping people deepen their awareness of their own identity.

 Erin Eaves